 Recurrent pyogenic cholangitis (Oriental cholangiohepatitis, hepatolithiasis) is characterized by intrahepatic brown pigment stone formation.
 This disorder occurs in Southeast Asia.
 It consists of sludge and bacterial debris in the bile ducts.
 Undernutrition and parasitic infestation (eg, Clonorchis sinensis, Opisthorchis viverrini) increase susceptibility.
 Parasitic infestation can cause obstructive jaundice with intrahepatic ductal inflammation, proximal stasis, stone formation, and cholangitis.
 Repeating cycles of obstruction, infection, and inflammation lead to bile duct strictures and biliary cirrhosis.
 The extrahepatic ducts tend to be dilated, but the intrahepatic ducts appear straight because of periductal fibrosis.

-In AIDS-related cholangiopathy or cholangitis, direct cholangiography may show abnormalities similar to those in primary sclerosing cholangitis or papillary stenosis (ie, multiple strictures and dilations involving the intrahepatic and extrahepatic bile ducts).
-Etiology is probably infection, most likely with cytomegalovirus, Cryptosporidium sp, or microsporidia.
+In AIDS-related cholangiopathy or cholangitis, direct cholangiography may show abnormalities similar to those in primary sclerosing cholangitis (PSC) or papillary stenosis (ie, multiple strictures and dilations involving the intrahepatic and extrahepatic bile ducts).
+Etiology is probably infection, most likely with cytomegalovirus, Cryptosporidium species, or microsporidia.

 Common duct stones should be suspected in patients with jaundice and biliary colic.
 Fever and leukocytosis further suggest acute cholangitis.
-Elevated levels of bilirubin and particularly alkaline phosphatase, ALT, and gamma-glutamyltransferase are consistent with extrahepatic obstruction, suggesting stones, particularly in patients with features of acute cholecystitis or cholangitis.
+Elevated levels of bilirubin and particularly alkaline phosphatase, alanine aminotransferase, and gamma-glutamyltransferase are consistent with extrahepatic obstruction, suggesting stones, particularly in patients with features of acute cholecystitis or cholangitis.

-Ultrasonography may show stones in the gallbladder and occasionally in the common duct (less accurate).
-The common duct is dilated (> 6 mm in diameter if the gallbladder is intact; > 10 mm after a cholecystectomy).
+Ultrasonography may show stones in the gallbladder and occasionally in the common bile duct (less accurate).
+The common bile duct is dilated (> 6 mm in diameter if the gallbladder is intact; > 10 mm after a cholecystectomy).
 If the ducts are not dilated early in the presentation (eg, first day), stones have probably passed.
 If doubt exists, magnetic resonance cholangiopancreatography (MRCP) is highly accurate for retained stones.
-ERCP is done if MRCP is equivocal; it can be therapeutic as well as diagnostic.
+Endoscopic retrograde cholangiopathy (ERCP) is done if MRCP is equivocal; it can be therapeutic as well as diagnostic.
 CT, though less accurate than ultrasonography, can detect liver abscesses.

-For suspected acute cholangitis, CBC and blood cultures are essential.
+For suspected acute cholangitis, complete blood count and blood cultures are essential.
 Leukocytosis is common, and aminotransferases may reach 1000 IU/L, suggesting acute hepatic necrosis, often due to microabscesses.
 Blood cultures guide antibiotic choice.

 If biliary obstruction is suspected, ERCP and sphincterotomy are necessary to remove the stones.
+Endoscopic stone fragmentation (intracorporeal mechanical or laser lithotripsy) to assist stone dissolution and clearance may be considered for stones not easily removable using standard methods (eg, an endoscopic retrieval basket or a balloon).
 Success rate exceeds 90%; up to 7% of patients have short-term complications (eg, bleeding, pancreatitis, infection).
 Long-term complications (eg, stone recurrence, fibrosis and subsequent duct stricture) are more common.
 Laparoscopic cholecystectomy, which is not as well-suited for operative cholangiography or common duct exploration, can be done electively after ERCP and sphincterotomy.
 Mortality and morbidity after open cholecystectomy with common duct exploration are higher.
-In patients at high risk of complications with cholecystectomy (eg, the elderly), sphincterotomy alone is an alternative.
+In patients at high risk of complications with cholecystectomy (eg, those who are older), sphincterotomy alone is an alternative.

 Acute cholangitis is an emergency requiring aggressive supportive care and urgent removal of the stones, endoscopically or surgically.
-Antibiotics are given, similar to those used for acute cholecystitis (see Acute Cholecystitis : Treatment).
-An alternative regimen for very ill patients is imipenem and ciprofloxacin plus metronidazole to cover anaerobes.
+Antibiotics are given, similar to those used for acute cholecystitis (see Acute Cholecystitis: Treatment).
+An alternative regimen for very ill patients is meropenem and ciprofloxacin plus metronidazole to cover anaerobes.